 Socorro is home to San Miguel Mission, built in 1891 on the same site as the original mission from 1627.
 Visit the historic plaza, arrange a star party, have dinner at a local brewery.

-Take a Preview Tour of Spaceport America, the world’s first purpose-built, spaceport and see the Virgin Galactic Gateway to Space, the launch pad of the second space age.
+Take a Spaceport America Experience Tour of the world’s first purpose-built, spaceport and see the awe-inspiring Gateway to Space, the launch pad of the second space age.

 Peruse the funky downtown of Truth or Consequences, kayak down the Rio Grande, tour the Geronimo Springs Museum or soak in one of the area’s famous hot mineral springs.